 The intelligent insoles also double-up as a fitness tracker.
 They’ll keep tabs on steps taken, calories burnt, distance travelled and more.
 You can also sync data with Apple Health and the Google fit app.
 Battery life is a perfectly respectable 15 days on a single charge.

-Online training platform Zwift have released a RunPod that connects to your device so you can train in the comfort of your home or on the gym treadmill.
+Zwift have recently released a RunPod.
+It connects to your smart gear so you can train in the comfort of your home or on the gym treadmill.

-The launch follows the acquisition of running tech business Milestone this summer.
+The release of the pod follows the acquisition of running tech business Milestone by Zwift.
 The goal all along was the come up with Zwift’s own footpod, essentially a refined version of the popular MilestonePod.
 Something that has a more responsive feel for both indoor and outdoor running.

 The Zwift RunPod is a low cost alternative to more sophisticated foot pods from the likes of Garmin, Styd and Polar.
 It gives those who don’t already such a device, a cost effective way to get into the game.